Skip to content

 • Demonstrate how the application works in the browser:

-• demonstrate its “advanced” functionality, especially persistence, export, import, netwirk request(s), mobile vs. desktop
+• Show the “advanced” functionality, especially persistence, export, import, network request(s), mobile vs. desktop.

 • Consider walking the class through how to use the app.

-• sharing focused excerpts of code that demonstrate reuse, modularization, or other best practices
+• Share focused excerpts of source code that demonstrate reuse, modularization, or other best practices.

 You must not show your entire code; focus on the most interesting parts.
 Explain any problems you encountered and how you solved them.
 Give the audience a sense of what you learned during this project.